Frozen 2: Accolades

-At the 92nd Academy Awards, Frozen II received a nomination for Best Original Song.
+At the 92nd Academy Awards, Frozen 2 received a nomination for Best Original Song.
 The film's other nominations include eight Annie Awards (winning two), a British Academy Film Award, two Critics' Choice Movie Awards, and two Golden Globe Awards.

-Sequel
+Sequels

-On February 8, 2023, Disney CEO Bob Iger announced that another installment of Frozen is in the works.
-Gad confirmed shortly thereafter that he would return as the voice of Olaf.
+A sequel, Frozen 3, is set for release on November 24, 2027, while a fourth film is in development.